 Deputyship applications are also much more expensive, with average costs including court fees (which may come out of your funds) exceeding £1,500 – and sometimes much more.

-If you want to choose who looks after you and how, then you really should put a Lasting Power of Attorney in place.
+If you want to choose who looks after your future welfare and how, then you really should put a Lasting Power of Attorney in place.
 It may turn out to be the most important decision you ever make.